 We’ll come back to these photographs & quick titles in a moment.

-In the case of our two dozen antique prints, we’re placing each one in its own individual Crystal Clear Bag (see image above).
+In the case of our two dozen antique prints, we’re placing each one in its own individual Crystal Clear Bag.
 Archivally-safe Polyethylene Bags can also be used for this step.
 In either case, using a clear bag will allow us to see what is in each enclosure while still protecting the prints from fingerprints and outside contaminants.

-We’ve backed each print with a sheet of 2-ply 100% Cotton Museum Board placed behind each fragile print for added rigidity & structural support—and while not absolutely necessary, it’s a good idea!
+We’ve placed a piece of archival Card Stock behind each fragile print for added rigidity and support—and while not absolutely necessary, it’s a good idea!

 Here our box is all buttoned up and ready for both everyday access to our prints, and for long-term archival storage—or both!

-Only one little problem: just WHAT is actually IN this box???
+Only one little problem: just what is in this box?

-This question will, unfortunately, be multiplied by the number of boxes you might have (see image above).
+This question will, unfortunately, be multiplied by the number of boxes you might have.

 Which brings us to the next step.

 Archival Storage: Step 3 – Label Your Boxes / Portfolios / Binders